clash-lang/clash-formal.org/content/_index.md

 </div>
 </div>

-This sounds exactly like what you are looking for?
+Does this sound exactly like what you are looking for?
 Then have a closer look at our more detailed [Project Overview]({{<relref  "overview">}}), where you can learn more about the particular project's goals, our research and development progress, and some of the project challenges.

 # Open-source Community